 All ZeLIG instructors are active professionals in the film and television sectors, and offer students direct feeback from the real world on the latest developments in the audiovisual market.
 ZeLIG training aims to prepare students for the job market, providing them with the tools for a quick and easy entry into the professional world.

-Programme Structure The first year of the programme covers basic training in directing, cinematography, sound, the history of documentary film, dramaturgy, production.
-Years two and three focus on the development of each student’s specialization: directing/project development, cinematography/lighting, and editing/post-production.
-The third year is dedicated exclusively to the completion of a student thesis film.
-During their studies, all students must complete an internship lasting at least two months.
+Programme Structure The first year of the programme consists of 1100 hours covering basic training in directing, cinematography, sound, the history of documentary film, dramaturgy, production.
+In the following years, 2200 hours focus on the development of each student’s specialization: directing/project development, cinematography/lighting, and editing/post-production.
+During the specialization, 1000 hours are dedicated exclusively to the completion of a student thesis film.
+During their studies, all students must complete at least 300 hours of internship.